danielstern/d3.presentation/README.md

 - D3 is a full-featured color scheme creation library
 - D3 is a data visualization library.
 It visualizes data by attaching properties of data to DOM elements.
 - D3 is a charting library.
 It has powerful (and frighteningly obscure) `axis` and `scale` functions.
 It's also loaded with special transformer functions like `d3.pie()`, which makes it all the more a charting library.

+### Why is D3 so hard to learn???

+- D3 uses SVG, HTML, CSS and JavaScript altogether like they were one big thing.
+Some of these individual languages are hard enough to understand on their own.
+- D3 is often taught as a *charting* library even though that is by far its most high-level function
+- Mike Bostock is smarter than you.
+After five years of intensive study, you will be nearing the point he was when he first began.